 None of us need to be convinced of the value fruits and vegetables bring to our health when they are a regular part of our diet.
-Decades of research has proven that eating a variety of fresh, brightly-colored produce every day helps reduce the risk of many serious illnesses.
-This benefit is thought to be mostly due to the varied and naturally-occurring antioxidants found in these foods.
+Decades of research have proven that eating a variety of fresh, brightly-colored produce every day helps reduce the risk of many serious illnesses.
+This benefit is thought to be mostly due to the varied and naturally occurring antioxidants found in these foods.
 One study found that people who consume higher amounts of antioxidants have a 9% lower death rate from all causes.

-There are clear benefits to the heart; antioxidants can prevent LDL cholesterol from building up into artery blocking clumps.
+There are clear benefits to the heart; antioxidants can prevent LDL cholesterol from building up into artery-blocking clumps.
 Our eyes contain the highest level of antioxidants in the human body where they help delay the onset of age-related macular degeneration and work to preserve the crisp central vision needed for reading.
 Inflammatory conditions and those caused by oxidative stress can be better managed with antioxidants.

 The magic of these important compounds is in their ability to stop or delay cell damage.
 They help ward off cell damage by “cleaning up” or removing waste products in our cells, called free radicals, before they can do harm or cause disease.
 Our bodies need an adequate supply of antioxidants to limit the buildup of free radical compounds called reactive oxygen species (ROS) that are normally produced by the body.
 ROS also accumulate when we are exposed to toxins such as pesticides, second-hand smoke or radiation.

 When an excess amount of ROS exists, it creates a state of oxidative stress; this is linked to the development of many health problems.
 It only makes sense then that increasing antioxidant intake should help lessen the chance for oxidative stress to occur and thus promoting optimal health.

 It now appears that the correct balance of ROS and antioxidants help maintain the body’s defenses and innate healing systems.